poorlyordered/gryyk-47/cline_docs/activeContext.md

    - Deploy to Netlify
    - Set up monitoring

 The project is now in active development, with the EVE Online SSO authentication system implemented and working correctly.
 The codebase is now version-controlled with Git and hosted on GitHub, allowing for better collaboration and deployment workflows.
+The MongoDB Atlas integration with Netlify serverless functions provides a secure and scalable backend for storing and retrieving strategic matrix documents.